Dual Credit For High School Students

 - 2) An eligible high school student who enrolls in a dual credit course requiring TSI completion in reading, writing, or mathematics during their junior year under the PSAT/NMSQT, PLAN, or Aspire provisions and does not earn a grade of C or better must demonstrate eligibility to enroll in dual credit courses in the twelfth grade.

-If not exempt, students must pass the portion of the TSI Assessment that correlates with the dual credit class.
+If not exempt, students must pass the portion of the TSIA2 that correlates with the dual credit class.
+New TSIA2 Passing Scores:

 When to Register